 Interviews are offered to the top candidates based on evaluation of all the application materials.
 Medical school transcript, research experience, extracurricular activities, personal statement, letters of recommendation, and educational accomplishments are all taken into account.
 Important intangibles that are fundamental to selection include evidence of desire to be a surgeon, leadership, strong work ethic, professionalism, and enthusiasm.

 Interviews are an important, required component of the application process and are by invitation only.
 Hundreds of applications are received annually, and, therefore, screened and thoroughly reviewed based on selection criteria.
-Interviews are extended to no more than 100 individuals.
 If you have a special interest in our program and did not receive an invitation, please communicate with us specifying your reasons.
+Invitations for interviews are sent out no later than November 1, 2021.
+Due to the recent surge in the COVID variant and recommendations from the Coalition for Physician's Accountabililty's Work Group on Medical Students in the Class of 2022, interviews will be held virtually this year.
 Invitations, along with the available dates, are sent to the selected applicants through the ERAS system.
 If a conflict arises, please notify us as soon as possible so that an alternate date can potentially be arranged for you, and your opening can be offered to another candidate.
-Interviews are held on several dates (Mondays) in November and December and are a one-day process.
-During the evening prior to the interview, the applicants will have the opportunity to spend a considerable amount of time with the current residents at a dinner.
-Previous applicants have found this to be a very worthwhile event.
-During the interview day, you will meet and converse with program leadership, several faculty members, and the residents.
+Interviews are held on several dates (Mondays) in November and December and are a half-day process.
+During the evening prior to the interview, the applicants will have the opportunity to spend time with the current residents virtually through a meet and greet.
+Previous applicants have found this to be a worthwhile event.
+During the day of the interview, you will meet and converse with program leadership, several faculty members, and the residents.
 Communication skills, interpersonal skills, preparedness for the interview, interest in our residency program, and commitment to general surgery are specifically evaluated during this time.
-Our rank order meeting with the participating residents and faculty is typically held in January.
+Our rank order meeting with the participating residents and faculty is typically held in early February.